davidazulay9573/full-stack-react-nodejs/README.md

 ```
 npm start
 ```
-Now it's all ready to go
+Now it's all ready to go!

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.